 Manual handling aids, such as platform trolleys, are important tools in helping to reduce hazardous tasks that can lead to musculoskeletal injuries or MSD’s.
 A musculoskeletal disorder is an injury generally occurring over time to the musculoskeletal system.
 This can also occur suddenly resulting from very strenuous activity or a sudden shock or unexpected force.
 We understand that appropriate use of trolleys can reduce the risk of workplace injuries, including: back injuries, sprains and sprains to muscles, damage to ligaments, nerves joints and bones.
 MSD’s don’t include workplace injuries such as crushing, fractures of bones or cutting and wound injuries.

 There are many hazardous tasks in the workplace that can result in these kind of injuries.
 These tasks include, repetitive work and movement, pushing or pulling heavy loads and exposure to vibration.
 Mechanical equipment and platform trolleys can help eliminate or reduce the need for workers to carry, lift and manipulate heavy loads.
 This includes turntables, forklifts, pallet trucks, conveyors and cranes.

-When using a trolley, research has demonstrated that pushing is preferable to pulling.
+When using a warehouse trolley, research has demonstrated that pushing is preferable to pulling.
 When pulling equipment your own feet may be run over or toes squashed.
 Furthermore, pulling when walking backwards can cause other hazards such as tripping and falling.
 Studies have shown that most people can safely exert a greater force when pushing as opposed to pulling.
 Often because of the site/work situations pulling maybe the only realistic option.
 Such situations should always be avoided if possible.

 It helps to understand the forces at play during a typical push/pull operation of mobile equipment.
 Typically, when moving a laden trolley, there are four phases of force used in this task, as itemised below: